viosca/Auto-Cards/README.md

 - Suitable for both free and premium AI Dungeon users alike
 - Optional in-game commands to manually direct the card generation process
 - Optional in-game scripting interface (LSIv2)
-- Optional API for other creators to use
+- Optional API for other creators to utilize
 ## Permission
 Auto-Cards is both free and open source for anyone to use within their own scenarios or scripts, even including published works.
 General-purpose usefulness and compatibility were my top design priorities.
 You have my full permission to use, copy, or modify Auto-Cards.
 Please enjoy! ❤️
 ## Scenario Script Installation Guide